 This course provides an overview of the role of economics in health, health care, and health policy.
-We will survey major topics in health economics including the economic determinants of health, the market for medical care, the market for health insurance, the role of the government in health care, and health care reform.
+We will survey major topics in health economics including the demand for health and health care, the supply of health care, the market for health insurance, and the role of the government in health care.
 Students completing this course will have an understanding of the basic tools in economics relevant to health policy.